Interleukin 15

 Interleukin-15 (IL-15) is a protein that in humans is encoded by the IL15 gene.
 IL-15 is an inflammatory cytokine with structural similarity to Interleukin-2 (IL-2).
 Like IL-2, IL-15 binds to and signals through a complex composed of IL-2/IL-15 receptor beta chain (CD122) and the common gamma chain (gamma-C, CD132).
 IL-15 is secreted by mononuclear phagocytes (and some other cells) following infection by virus(es).
 This cytokine induces the proliferation of natural killer cells, i.e. cells of the innate immune system whose principal role is to kill virally infected cells.

 Expression

 IL-15 was discovered in 1994 by two different laboratories, and characterized as T cell growth factor.
 Together with Interleukin-2 (IL-2), Interleukin-4 (IL-4), Interleukin-7 (IL-7), Interleukin-9 (IL-9), granulocyte colony-stimulating factor (G-CSF), and granulocyte-macrophage colony-stimulating factor (GM-CSF), IL-15 belongs to the four α-helix bundle family of cytokines.

-IL-15 is constitutively expressed by a large number of cell types and tissues, including monocytes, macrophages, dendritic cells (DC), keratinocytes, fibroblasts, myocyte and nerve cells.
+IL-15 is constitutively expressed by a large number of cell types and tissues, including monocytes, macrophages, dendritic cells (DC), keratinocytes, fibroblasts, myocytes, nerve cells and mesenchymal stem cells.
 As a pleiotropic cytokine, it plays an important role in innate and adaptive immunity.